manoliapinar/data-engineer-portfolio/README.md

 # data-engineer-portfolio
-Welcome to my Data Engineer portfolio!
-This repository showcases a collection of my work in designing and implementing data engineering solutions.
-Here, you'll find examples of data models and data analysis projects that demonstrate my skills and expertise.
+In this portfolio, you'll find a selection of projects that demonstrate my skills and passion for data engineering and business intelligence.
+Each project showcases a different aspect of my expertise, from data analysis and visualization to automation and scripting.

 For questions or collaboration opportunities, message me on [LinkedIn](https://www.linkedin.com/in/manolia-pinar/) or [Email](mailto:anoliapinar@gmail.com).